Mike Rashkow: Partnership with Ellie Greenwich

-Later years
+Other ventures

 Alone, Rashkow produced the radio personality and author Jean Shepherd and film personality Jason Holliday in spoken-word/comedy format, as well as Jesse Henderson, a Newark-based soul artist.

 Shortly thereafter, Rashkow left the music business and went into advertising as a copywriter and creative director.
-In 1981, he formed his own advertising/graphic design firm, Two Minute Communications, specializing in marketing for the race horse industry.
+In 1981, he formed his own advertising/graphic design firm, Two Minute Communications (T:MC), specializing in marketing for the race horse industry.

 Within two years, T:MC became universally recognized as the outstanding marketing agency of its type.
 During that period, they represented numerous major farms and equine syndication organizations in both the US and Canada.

 Their work in that field led to other areas of commerce.
 Changing the agency name to Group T:MC as they expanded, Rashkow revised the focus of the firm and developed a broad range of business-to-business clientele.
 Among their clients during the next decade were AT&T, ABB, Community Bank of New Jersey, Merrill Lynch, Maser Engineering, Schoor/DePalma and Langeveld Bulb Company.

 In 1985, Rashkow was among the founders of New Era Bank, Somerset, New Jersey.
 He was elected to the Board of Directors and continued on that Board until 1993 when the bank was sold.
 For five of those years, he served as Vice-Chairman of the Board and also directed the marketing for the bank's credit card division.

 In 1998, Rashkow sold the advertising agency, and for the next four years he and his second wife, Barbara, became full-time RV-ers.

-They retired together and resided in the Blue Ridge foothills of North Carolina where he remained a regular contributor to the Spectropop music website and newsgroup and held forth, via email, on all topics that "delighted him or pissed him off," according to his friend, Rex Strother.
+Personal life

+Michael Rashkow married Mikie Harris, his song writing partner in 1966 and had two children, Randy and Roger (Duke).

-Michael Rashkow died on Wednesday, January 23, 2013, at a hospice near his home, surrounded by family.
+Rashkow died on January 23, 2013, at a hospice near his home, surrounded by family.